vanttec/vanttec_documentation/source/vsd/vsd_programming_standards.rst

 Programming recommendations
 ---------------------------

-Code should be written in a way that does not disadvantage other implementations of Python (PyPy, Jython, IronPython, Cython, Psyco, and such).
-For example, do not rely on CPython’s efficient implementation of in-place string concatenation for statements in the form a += b or a = a + b.
-This optimization is fragile even in CPython (it only works for some types) and isn’t present at all in implementations that don’t use refcounting.
-In performance sensitive parts of the library, the ''.join() form should be used instead.
-This will ensure that concatenation occurs in linear time across various implementations.

-Comparisons to singletons like None should always be done with is or is not, never the equality operators.
-Also, beware of writing if x when you really mean if x is not None – e.g. when testing whether a variable or argument that defaults to None was set to some other value.
-The other value might have a type (such as a container) that could be false in a boolean context!

 Use is not operator rather than not ... is.
 While both expressions are functionally identical, the former is more readable and preferred::

         # Correct:
     if foo is not None:
         # Wrong:
     if not foo is None:

 Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier::